Pork is safe to eat. U.S. pigs are not affected by African swine fever (ASF) outbreaks in other countries, to date.

 - As usual, the United States Department of Agriculture (USDA) has measures in place to prevent sick animals from entering the food supply, including if ASF is detected in the U.S.

 - As with any food product, you should always follow safe handling and cooking instructions to protect your family’s health.

 African swine fever is a viral disease impacting only pigs, not people—so it is not a public health threat nor food-safety concern.

 - ASF cannot be transmitted to humans through contact with pigs or pork.

-African swine fever virus is a highly contagious viral disease impacting only pigs, not people, so it is not a public health threat or food safety concern.
+African swine fever virus is a contagious viral disease impacting only pigs, not people, so it is not a public health threat or food safety concern.
 The World Organization for Animal Health, of which the U.S. is a member, considers African swine fever to be a trade limiting foreign animal disease of swine.
 Countries with confirmed cases are subject to international trade restrictions aimed at reducing the risk of introduction of the disease through trade.
 The United States has never had a case of African swine fever and there are strict animal health and import requirements enforced by USDA APHIS Veterinary Services, USDA APHIS Plant Protection and Quarantine and Customs and Border Protection to prevent entry into the United States.
-There is a national response plan for African swine fever that has been developed by USDA veterinary services.
+There is a national response plan for African swine fever that has been developed by USDA Veterinary Services.

 In response to the current situation in China and other countries, the National Pork Board has been working closely with the National Pork Producers Council, the American Association of Swine Veterinarians and the Swine Health Information Center to monitor the situation and collaborate with the USDA.
 The organizations are working collaboratively to gather intelligence, engage subject matter experts, assess risk and determine appropriate actions moving forward to address the issue.
 For more detailed information on African swine fever, visit Iowa State University’s Center for Food Safety and Public Health.